-The project worker can be employed on a permanent (open-ended contract) or temporary (fixed-term contract) basis, or can be engaged without establishing the employment relationship on the basis of an agreement.
-In either case, the project worker will be registered in the Central Registry of Compulsory Social Insurance, in accordance with the national legislation of the Republic of Serbia.
+Social Insurance, in accordance with the national legislation of the Republic of Serbia.
 If the project worker is employed / engaged in his/her domicile country other than Serbia, he/she will be registered in accordance with the national legislation of that country.
-In case of self-employed project workers, the evidence of registration in the Central Registry of Compulsory Social Insurance or a corresponding foreign body must be presented.
+In case of self-employed project workers, the evidence of registration in the Central Registry of Compulsory Social Insurance or a corresponding foreign body has to be presented.